gavinlyonsrepo/SSD1306_OLED_RPI/README.md

 * Author: Gavin Lyons

-* Tested setup
+* Development toolchain.
 	1. Raspberry PI 3 model b,
 	2. C++ complier g++ (Raspbian 8.3.0-6)
-	3. Raspbian 10 buster  OS
+	3. Raspbian 10 buster OS, 32 bit.
-	4. bcm2835 Library 1.68 (Dependency)
+	4. bcm2835 Library 1.73 (Dependency)

 ## Installation

 1. Make sure I2C bus is enabled on your raspberry PI

-2. Install the dependency bcm2835 Library if not installed (at time of writing latest version is 1.68.)
+2. Install the dependency bcm2835 Library if not installed (at time of writing latest version is 1.73.)
 	* The bcm2835 library is a dependency and provides I2C bus, delays and GPIO control.
 	* Install the C libraries of bcm2835, [Installation instructions here](http://www.airspayce.com/mikem/bcm2835/)